0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ##### Collective mailing

-The list of activity leader has checkboxes.
+The list of activity leadesr has checkboxes.
 A collective mailing function allows to write a single message and to send it to all the checked activity leaders.
-After a selection, a click on the *ENVOYER UN MESSAGE* button return a popup with a message form.
+After a selection, a click on the **ENVOYER UN MESSAGE** button returns a popup with a message form.
 A subject and a message can be written.
 The **ENVOYER** button will send this message to the selected group.
-The **ANNULER** button cancel the message.
+The **ANNULER** button cancels the message.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-17.png)

 ##### Activity leader deletion

 The trash bin icon deletes the corresponding activity leader.
-Such as a user deletion, popup messages appear to confirm the actual deletion, and this is not a reel deletion form the database but only a disabling.
-Disabled activity leaders won't appear again from the research queries, but they still exist in the database.
+Such as a user deletion, pop-up messages appear to confirm the actual deletion, and this is not a reel deletion form the database but only a disabling.
+Disabled activity leaders won't appear anymore from the research queries, but they still exist in the database.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-18.png)